Homemade Cinnamon Applesauce Ornaments: A Fine Motor Project

 This project focuses on fine motor strengthening while stirring the ingredients together, rolling out the dough, and when using cookie cutters.
 Here are a few additional ways to focus specifically on fine motor strengthening:

-• Work on the pincer grasp while squeezing a small dough ball with the pads of your index finger and thumb forming the pincer grasp.
+- Work on the pincer grasp while squeezing a small dough ball with the of tips your index finger and thumb forming the pincer grasp.

 Bilateral Coordination